Faty100/NiceHashBot-Faty100/README.md

-Donations are welcomed :) Happy Mining
+Donations are welcomed :) Happy Mining - If you have any ideas you want to add let me know ill try to remain active and do my best.
+Post your ideas here.
+Also my email is fatty_100@outlook.com

 BTC - bc1qy0zcjq6kz5j8x0ygeuj6yq2ppku0a2fdydr6n9